 One of the most commonly asked questions we receive from our clients is centered around the topic of shear rates and what to expect when dealing with various applications.
 Now most of you have a general idea on what shear rate means, but we want to take it one step further and illustrate several key components when dealing with shear rates.

 First things first: Shear rate is a key parameter when measuring viscosity regardless of if your sample is Newtonian or non-Newtonian.Shear rate is defined as the flow velocity gradient in the direction perpendicular to the flow direction (ScienceDirect).

-Working with shear rates enable you to explore various factors on how your sample behaves including the most important factor, if your sample is Newtonian or non-Newtonian (check out our informational page on the differences).
-With this knowledge, determining the shear rates at which your sample changes viscosity can determine the fate of your product performance whether it is injected into a patient or ink flowing out of a inkjet nozzle.
+Knowing, and more importantly understanding, shear rates enable you to explore various factors on how your sample behaves including the most important factor, if your sample is Newtonian or non-Newtonian (check out our informational page on the differences).
+With this knowledge, determining the shear rates at which your sample changes viscosity can determine the fate of your product performance whether it is providing the best experience when injecting your solution into a patient or best quality results of your ink flowing out of a inkjet nozzle.

 Topics covered will include:

-- Tips on selecting the best VROC® chip and flow rate for your measurements.
+Tips on selecting the best microfluidic flow channel and flow rate for your measurements.